JoeDon-star/Telecom_Churn_Predicting-app/README.md

 ### 🔗 Live Demo:
 👉 https://telecomchurn-app.streamlit.app

+### 📘 Overview

+This project uses machine learning to analyze customer data and determine if a customer is likely to stop using the telecom service.
+The app is built with Streamlit, allowing users to easily upload data and get instant predictions through a simple interface.

 ### 🚀 Features

+- 🧠 Predict customer churn in real-time

-- Upload customer data (CSV)
+- 📤 Upload CSV customer data

-- Predict churn instantly

-- Clean and easy-to-use interface
+- 📊 Clean, user-friendly interface

-- Powered by a trained machine learning model
+- 📈 Uses a trained Random Forest model

+- 🔧 Runs on Streamlit for fast deployment

+### 🧰 Tools & Technologies Used

+ - Python 3

+- Pandas, NumPy

+- Scikit-learn (Random Forest Classifier)

+- Streamlit

+- Matplotlib / Seaborn (for EDA, optional)

+- Pickle (to save the model)

+- Git & GitHub

 ### 🛠️ How to Run the App Locally